ASauvage/NXBootLogo_Maker/README.md

 ## Compilation from source

 This project was compilating with pyinstaller.
-You can compilating
+You can compilating files with this command
 ```
 pyinstaller main_graphical.py --onefile --icon="icon.ico" --name="NXBootLogo_Maker" --noconsole --add-data "./icon.ico;."
 ```